RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction: Abstract

 \section{Abstract}

-Vision-Language-Action (VLA) models have recently advanced robotic manipulation by translating natural-language instructions and image information into sequential control actions.
-However, these models often underperform in open-world scenarios, as they are predominantly trained on successful expert demonstrations and exhibit a limited capacity for failure recovery.
-In this work, we present a Robotic Failure Analysis and Correction (\textbf{RoboFAC}) framework to address this issue.
-Firstly, we construct RoboFAC dataset comprising 9,440 erroneous manipulation trajectories and 78,623 QA pairs across 16 diverse tasks and 53 scenes in both simulation and real-world environments.
-Leveraging our dataset, we develop RoboFAC model, which is capable of \textbf{Task Understanding}, \textbf{Failure Analysis} and \textbf{Failure Correction}.
-Experimental results demonstrate that the RoboFAC model outperforms GPT-4o by 34.1\% on our evaluation benchmark.
-Furthermore, we integrate the RoboFAC model into a real-world VLA control pipeline as an external supervision providing correction instructions, yielding a 29.1\% relative improvement on average on four real-world tasks.
-The results show that our RoboFAC framework effectively handles robotic failures and assists the VLA model in recovering from failures.
+Vision-Language-Action (VLA) models have recently advanced robotic manipulation by translating natural-language instructions and visual observations into control actions.
+However, existing VLAs are primarily trained on successful expert demonstrations and lack structured supervision for failure diagnosis and recovery, limiting robustness in open-world scenarios.
+To address this limitation, we propose the Robotic Failure Analysis and Correction (\textit{RoboFAC}) framework.
+We construct a large-scale failure-centric dataset comprising 9,440 erroneous manipulation trajectories and 78,623 QA pairs across 53 scenes in both simulation and real-world environments, with systematically categorized failure types.
+Leveraging this dataset, we develop a lightweight multimodal model specialized for task understanding, failure analysis, and failure correction, enabling efficient local deployment while remaining competitive with large proprietary models.
+Experimental results demonstrate that RoboFAC achieves a 34.1\% higher failure analysis accuracy compared to GPT-4o.
+Furthermore, we integrated RoboFAC as an external supervisor in a real-world VLA control pipeline, yielding a 29.1\% relative improvement across four tasks while significantly reducing latency relative to GPT-4o.
+These results demonstrate that RoboFAC enables systematic failure diagnosis and recovery, significantly enhancing VLA recovery capabilities.
 Our model and dataset are publicly available at \url{https://github.com/MINT-SJTU/RoboFAC}.